websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configurable-application/setting-and-accessing-configurations.md

     ![Add the E3Q3 Portlet to a page.](./setting-and-accessing-configurations/images/01.png)

-    The UI shows a welcome message along with the 3 attributes that are configurable: font color, font family, and font size.
+    The UI shows a welcome message along with the three configurable attributes: font color, font family, and font size.

 1. To change the configuration, navigate to *Control Panel* &rarr; *Configuration* &rarr; *System Settings*.
-Under *Platform* click *Third Party*.
+Under Platform click *Third Party*.
 Click the name of the sample application on the left.

     ![Click the name of the application in the Third Party list.](./setting-and-accessing-configurations/images/02.png)

-    Try inputting a different font color, font family, and font size.
+    Try entering a different font color, font family, and font size.
 Click the *Update* button and go back to your page with the published widget.
 Verify that the attributes have changed.

-Now let's see how the configuration framework works.
+Here's how the configuration framework works.

 ## Creating the Configuration Interface

 Defining configurable attributes in a configuration interface is enough to generate a configuration UI in [System Settings](../../../system-administration/configuring-liferay/system-settings.md).
-It also defines the attributes that are configurable.
+It also defines the configurable attributes.

 In the sample project, the `E3Q3WebConfiguration.java` file is the configuration interface.